How Long Does Passport Renewal Take? (US, UK, Australia, Canada)

 How long does passport renewal take in the UK?

-Standard UK passport renewal currently takes around 10 weeks.
-Eligible adults applying from within the UK can use the digital renewal service, which is generally faster and doesn't require posting your passport.
+HM Passport Office currently says you'll usually get your passport within 3 weeks, and advises not booking travel until it arrives.
+Eligible adults applying from within the UK can use the digital renewal service, which doesn't require posting your passport.
 If you're outside the UK, you must use the overseas service which requires posting your current passport.
 For urgent cases, the 1-week fast track and same-day premium appointment options are available.
 Check GOV.UK for current times.

 How long does passport renewal take in Australia?

-Standard Australian passport renewal takes 3–6 weeks when you apply in person or through Australia Post.
-Priority processing is available if you need it faster.
-During peak travel periods, times can stretch - apply at least six weeks before your trip to be safe.
+The Australian Passport Office currently advises allowing at least 6 weeks from lodging your application, whether in person or through Australia Post.
+Fast track (5 business days) and priority (2 business days) processing are available for additional fees.
+During peak travel periods, times can stretch - apply well before your trip to be safe.

 Can I renew my passport online?